MegamanEXE/x86-Assembly-Snake/README.md

 Note: make32 will most probably not work.
 I made this using Visual Studio 2013 and you can follow the instruction at Irvine's website to set up the project.
 There is a blank project file there as well which you can use and simply copy this code.

-I wrote this to be very intuitive and very easy to understand (as such is my coding style).
-I was supposed to make this as a semester project for my assembly language class and it was actually pretty easy.
+I wrote this to be very intuitive and very easy to understand.
+This is a semester project for my assembly language class and it was actually pretty easy and fun.

 Enjoy!